ac618/ElectricGuitar/STM32F746G-DISCO/ADC_Voltmeter/README.md

 # STM32F746G-DISCO ADC Voltmeter

-This project is a simple ADC voltmeter for the STM32F746G-DISCO board, generated using CubeMX and built with CMake.
+This project is a simple ADC voltmeter for the STM32F746G-DISCO board.
 It reads the voltage on the PA0 (A0) pin and displays both the raw ADC value and the corresponding voltage on the LCD screen.

 ## Limitations